-Techniques and tools for influencing sales behaviour and following best practices.
+Techniques and sales management tools for influencing sales behaviour.
 Use these ideas to optimise sales performance management and maximise results.

-Effective use of these tools has a significant impact on the actions of salespeople and the results they achieve.
-These powerful sales management tools for the most part have familiar labels – change agents, appraisals, coaching, incentives, sales process, training, providing content, providing intelligence, assignment alignment, and inspiring vision.
+Effective use of sales performance management tools has a significant impact on the actions of salespeople and the results they achieve.
+These powerful management levers mostly have familiar labels – change agents, appraisals, coaching, incentives, sales process, training, providing content, providing intelligence, assignment alignment, and inspiring vision.

 Ten Sales Management Tools